feored/halbu/notes.md

 | 37    | 25 00     | Nightmare    | A5     | Frenzy        |
 | 38    | 26 00     | Hell         | A5     | Frenzy        |

-It appears that the codes have not been changed since: http://user.xmission.com/~trevin/DiabloIIv1.09_Mercenaries.html#code
+The codes have not been changed since 1.09: http://user.xmission.com/~trevin/DiabloIIv1.09_Mercenaries.html#code

-Instead, the new codes (Nightmare A2 mercs with Prayer/Defiance/Blessed Aim, Hell A2 mercs with Thorns/Holy Freeze/ Might, and Frenzy Barbarians) have been appended to the table.
+Instead, the new codes added with patch 2.4 of D2R (Nightmare A2 mercs with Prayer/Defiance/Blessed Aim, Hell A2 mercs with Thorns/Holy Freeze/ Might, and Frenzy Barbarians) have been appended to the table.

 This also explains why Qual-Kehk usually has more Bash barbs than Frenzy: the two old codes per difficulty still mean bash, whereas there is only one of the new frenzy code per difficulty.

-Mercenaries require different amounts of XP to get to a certain level, depending on both their type and the last difficulty beaten by the character they were recruited on.
+Mercenaries require different amounts of XP to get to a certain level, depending on both their type and the last difficulty beaten by the character they were recruited by.

 | Mercenary Type | Variant       | XP Rate (Normal) | XP Rate (Nightmare) | XP Rate (Hell) |
 | -------------- | ------------- | ---------------- | ------------------- | -------------- |